-While the ACCC relies on complaints to identify issues and inform its compliance and enforcement activities, the ACCC is not a complaint handling body that seeks to resolve every approach.
+While the ACCC relies on reports to identify issues and inform its compliance and enforcement activities, the ACCC is not a complaint handling body.
 It is unlikely to pursue matters that:

 - are one-off, isolated events, unless the conduct involves a blatant and deliberate breach of the law

 - are more appropriately resolved directly between the parties

 - involve consumer issues more effectively dealt with at the local level by state and territory agencies (for example, activity that occurs within a single state or territory, or complaints that may be resolved by way of individual dispute resolution)

 - are better considered by industry specific regulators that have the regulatory focus and expertise to properly assess the issue